Formal Verification and Model checking

 If you want to run such analysis on your own code, out of the provided docker, there is some steps that you should take.

 • SimGrid should naturally be compiled with model-checking support.
 This requires some extra dependencies (documented on the relevant page).
-Old versions of the SimGrid model checker used to induce a small performance penalty when complied in, but this is not true anymore.
-You can now safely activate the model checker.

 • Mc SimGrid uses the ptrace system call to spy on the verified application.
 Some versions of Docker forbid the use of this call by default for security reason (it could be used to escape the docker containment with older versions of Linux).
 If you encounter this issue, you should either update your settings (the security issue was solved in later versions of Linux), or add --cap-add SYS_PTRACE to the docker parameters, as hinted by the text.